hackerstolz/foodhacks-apis/hellofresh/api-challenge.md

 - It's documentation can be found in (api-docs url tbd).
 - The HelloFresh API is currently powering most of our customer facing applications, both iOS and Android apps as well as website.
 - Using the `/recipes` endpoints you are able to search for recipes, and get detailed information of each recipe, including nutritional information, ingredients used and quantities, customer rating, and much more.
-- Available clients (link to js, php, angular and python clients)

 ##Challenge Description
 - The goal of the challenge is to allow customers to find an HelloFresh recipe with ingredients that they might have at home.